Eating out doesn’t have to mean breaking your healthy habits.

 Take a good look at the menu

 Before you cave into your cravings, take a good look at the menu.
 How is your favourite menu item prepared?
 Healthier cooking methods include steamed, broiled, baked, roasted and grilled.
-Food that is deep-fried, fried, breaded or that includes stuffing are typically higher in calories and fat (sadly!).
+Food that is deep-fried, fried, breaded or food that includes stuffing are typically higher in calories and fat (sadly!).

 More vegetables (and pay a little extra if you need to)